 The Company had historically recorded its deferred tax assets and liabilities using the statutory federal tax rate of 34%.
-As a result, the Company revalued deferred tax items as of December 31, 2017 to reflect the lower rate.
+As a result, the Company revalued deferred tax items as of December 31, 2017 to reflect the lower rate as provided for in the Tax Cuts and Jobs Act of 2017.
+The Tax Cuts and Jobs Act of 2017 provides for a change in the methodology employed to calculate reserves for tax purposes.
+Beginning January 1, 2018, a higher interest rate assumption and longer payout patterns will be used to discount these reserves.
+In addition, companies will no longer be able to elect to use their own experience to discount reserves, but will instead be required to use the industry-based tables published by the IRS annually; however, the 2018 tables have yet to be released.
+Consequently, the company cannot reasonably estimate the impact this would have on deferred taxes at June 30, 2018.
 Management believes it is more likely than not that all deferred tax assets will be recovered as the result of future operations, which will generate sufficient taxable income to realize the deferred tax asset.
-In addition, management believes that when these deferred items reverse in future years, taxable income will be taxed at an effective rate of 21%.
+In addition, management believes that when these deferred items reverse in future years, taxable income will be taxed at a federal rate of 21%.

-As of March 31, 2018 and December 31, 2017, the Company does not have any capital or operating loss carryforwards.
+As of June 30, 2018 and December 31, 2017, the Company does not have any capital or operating loss carryforwards.
 Periods still subject to Internal Revenue Service (IRS) audit include 2014 through current year.
 There are currently no open tax exams.